 O2 mobile help, issues and complaints

-Along with your keys, your mobile phone (or mobile broadband) is the most essential thing you have in your bag or your pocket, or supplying connectivity to your home.
+Along with your keys, your mobile phone (or mobile broadband) is the most essential thing you either have in your bag or your pocket, or need to supply connectivity to your home.
 So, what do you do if something goes wrong with it?

 Payment and billing issues